 Her recent publications include articles on the screenwriter Ennio Flaiano and Italian cinema, and the teaching of oral history in the context of Italian American cultural studies.
 Her book-length study of Ennio Flaiano, Ennio Flaiano and His Italy: Postcards of a Changing World (Fairleigh Dickinson University Press, 2010), was awarded a literary prize, a Premio Internazionale Flaiano per l’Italianistica in Pescara, Italy (July 2011).

 Another translation project is Translating Voices Across Continents, supervising students' preparation of surtitles in English of a number of theatrical productions offered by the prestigious Piccolo Teatro di Milano on the occasion of Expo 2015 (see link below).
-A second phase of this project is continuing in 2016, supervising the editing of surtitles for a number of operas for important venues such as the Teatro dell'Opera di Roma, Opera di Firenze and Maggio Musicale Fiorentino.
-This project is in partnership with Prescott Studio (Florence) and facilitated by the Inserra Chair in Italian and Italian American Studies, and constitutes an Inserra and Italian Program Post-BA Assistantship for a graduate student in Translation Studies.
+A second phase of this project continued in 2016, with the supervision and editing of surtitles for a number of operas for important venues such as the Teatro dell'Opera di Roma, Opera di Firenze and Maggio Musicale Fiorentino.
+This project contnues currently, and is in partnership with Prescott Studio (Florence) and facilitated by the Inserra Chair in Italian and Italian American Studies.

-In Spring 2016, she is supervising a student coop, editing full translations and creating surtitles for a well-known Italian theater festival in New York, InScena!, in collaboration with the festival's curator, Kairos Italy Theater.
+In Spring 2016, she supervised a student coop, editing full translations and creating surtitles for a well-known Italian theater festival in New York, InScena!, in collaboration with the festival's curator, Kairos Italy Theater.

 Prof. Trubiano has worked with her students and community members on an oral history project on the Italians of Montclair, and has served on the Board of the Italian American Discussion Group of the Modern Language Association, on the Italian SAT II test committee, as an Italian AP consultant, and as Commissioner on the New Jersey Italian and Italian Heritage Commission.